 QUEST is a national non-government organization that works to accelerate the adoption of efficient and integrated community-scale energy systems in Canada by informing, inspiring, and connecting decision-makers.
 The organization commissions research, communicates best practices, convenes government, utility, and private-sector leaders, and works directly with local authorities to implement on-the-ground solutions.
 QUEST recognizes communities that have embraced these principles by referring to them as Smart Energy Communities.

-Every community in Canada is a Smart Energy Community by 2030.
+Canada is a nation of Smart Energy Communities.

 Objective: Independent, non-partisan and committed to the public interest.

 Informative: Trusted, credible and balanced information on Smart Energy Communities.

 Collaborative: Respectful and inclusive of the QUEST network.

 Innovative: Inspiring Smart Energy Communities policy and transformation.

 Look at what we have achieved together over the past year!